Joseon: Society

-During the Late Joseon, the Confucian ideals of propriety and "filial piety" gradually came to be equated with a strict observance to a complex social hierarchy, with many fine gradations.
-By the early 18th century the social critic Yi Chung-hwan (1690–1756) sarcastically complained that "[W]ith so many different ranks and grades separating people from one another, people tend not to have a very large circle of friends."
-But, even as Yi wrote, the informal social distinctions of the Early Joseon were being reinforced by legal discrimination, such as Sumptuary law regulating the dress of different social groups, and laws restricting inheritance and property ownership by women.
-Precisely because of the tenets of the Confucian Classic of Filial Piety, the adult male practice of Joseon Korea prescribed to keep both hair and beard, in contrast to the Japanese Tokugawa period.
+During the Late Joseon, the Confucian ideals of propriety and "filial piety" gradually came to be equated with a strict observance of a complex social hierarchy, with many fine gradations.
+By the early 18th century, the social critic Yi Chung-hwan (1690–1756) sarcastically complained that "[W]ith so many different ranks and grades separating people from one another, people tend not to have a very large circle of friends."
+But, even as Yi wrote, the informal social distinctions of the Early Joseon were being reinforced by legal discrimination, such as Sumptuary law regulation of the dress of different social groups, and laws restricting inheritance and property ownership by women.
+Precisely because of the tenets of the Confucian Classic of Filial Piety, the adult male practice of Joseon prescribed to keep both hair and beard, in contrast to the Japanese Tokugawa period.

 Yet, these laws may have been announced precisely because social mobility was increasing, particularly during the prosperous century beginning about 1710.
 The original social hierarchy of the Joseon era was developed based on the social hierarchy of the Goryeo era.
 In the 14th–16th centuries, this hierarchy was strict and stable.
 Since economic opportunities to change status were limited, no law was needed.

 In the late 17th to 19th centuries, new commercial groups emerged, and the old class system was extremely weakened.
 The situation was most marked in the Daegu region's Yangban class, where they were expected to reach nearly 70% in 1858.

 In 1801, government-owned slaves were all emancipated, and the institution gradually died out over the next century.
 By 1858 the nobi population stood at about 1.5 percent of the total population of Korea.
-The institution was completely abolished as part of a social plan in the Gabo Reform of 1894.
+The institution was completely abolished as part of a social plan in the Kabo Reform of 1894.